 Call 911 if the threats begin to escalate.

 Seek legal counsel to determine potential legal remedies.

-Definition of economic abuse according to the National Coalition Against Domestic Violence –
+Definition of economic abuse according to the National Coalition Against Domestic Violence:

 “Economic abuse involves maintaining control over financial resources, withholding access to money, or attempting to prevent a victim or survivor from working and/or attending school in an effort to create financial dependence as a means of control.
 Victims and survivors are often forced to choose between staying in abusive relationships and poverty or even homelessness.
 Economic abuse is a very common reason victims stay in abusive relationships.
 Economic abuse can take many forms, including employment-related abuse, preventing the victim from accessing existing funds, coerced debt, and more.”

-Scenarios/examples of economic abuse
+Scenarios and examples of economic abuse

 - Opening accounts and credit cards in the victim’s name.

 - Forcing the victim to take out loans, mortgages, etc.

 - Requiring the victim to be the stay at home parent so he/she becomes financially dependent on the abusive partner.

 - Providing small allowance for groceries and bills but controlling how it’s spent, where it’s spent, and what it is spent on.